imansmallapple/imansmallapple.github.io/application-development/state-management-decorators/link-decorator.md

+---
+title: @Link Decorator
+parent: Introduction to ArkTS
+layout: default
+---

-# \@Link Decorator
+# @Link Decorator

-An \@Link decorated variable creates two-way synchronization with a variable of its parent component.
+An @Link decorated variable creates two-way synchronization with a variable of its parent component.

 > **NOTE**
 >